zoeurl/zoedowney.github.io/_posts/2023-07-11-the-talented-mr-ripley.md

 image-alt-text: "From right to left: Dickie Greenleaf (Jude Law), Tom Ripley and their Italian friend are singing together in a jazz club.
 The three men share a microphone and have joyful expressions on their faces"
 ---

 _The Talented Mr. Ripley_ is crime and glamour set in a make-believe Italian town on the edge of the ocean.
-Patricia Highsmith wrote the 1955 novel from which Anthony Minghella takes inspiration, but the adaptation holds its own.
+Patricia Highsmith penned the 1955 novel from which Anthony Minghella takes inspiration, but the adaptation holds its own.
 In short: the story centres on small bluffs that unravel into bigger deceptions.

 Tom Ripley (Matt Damon) has a knack for impressions.
 After a case of mistaken identity and class, he’s sent to Europe to retrieve an errant Princeton classmate — Dickie Greenleaf (Jude Law) — and return him to American soil.
 A minor detail is that Tom never attended university.
 It’s a testament to how far wearing someone else’s jacket to a party can take you.